http://www.readwritethink.org/classroom-resources/lesson-plans/seasonal-haiku-writing-poems-39.html

 Grades 5 – 8 | Lesson Plan | Standard Lesson

-Following the traditional form of the haiku, students publish their own haikus using Animoto, an online web tool that creates slideshows that blend text and music.
+Following the traditional form of the haiku, students publish their own haikus using Animoto, an online web tool to produce slideshows that blend text and music.

 CALENDAR ACTIVITIES